elias-lee/kaist-crs-cs/README.md

   <li>Top-5 ELECTRA</li>
 </ul>

-<p> For BiLSTM and CNN, we used ReLU activation in prediction with the embedding size 300, hidden dimension 64, and 10 epoch.
+For BiLSTM and CNN, we used ReLU activation in prediction with the embedding size 300, hidden dimension 64, and 10 epoch.
 Adam optimizer was used with a learning rate of 0.001.
-The batch size was set to 512. </p>
+The batch size was set to 512.
-<p> For BERT and ELECTRA, we used a 2-layer multilayer perceptron with ReLU activation as the prediction layer.
-The hidden dimension was set to 100, and Adam optimizer was used with a learning rate of 3e-5.  </p>
+For BERT and ELECTRA, we used a 2-layer multilayer perceptron with ReLU activation as the prediction layer.
+The hidden dimension was set to 100, and Adam optimizer was used with a learning rate of 3e-5.

 <p> the Results as Below </p>

 | Model         | Accuracy |